moja-global/FLINT.Cloud/README.md

 ### Flask example REST API Setup

-In order to run the REST API, navigate to the `local ` folder.
+In order to run the REST API, navigate to the `local/rest_api_flint.example` folder.
 Follow these steps: -

 1. `docker build -t flint-api .`